 All you need to do to access the service is apply the coupon code CORONA during checkout.

-Your £1 fee will be donated to a research fund for COVID-19, and help to support containment, response and recovery measures in view of coronavirus.
+Your £1 fee will be donated to the Centre for Disaster Philanthropy response fund for COVID-19, and help to support containment, response and recovery measures in view of coronavirus.

 What is coronavirus and why is it worse than the flu?